pravega/pravega/docs/deployment/prereqs.md

 # Bookkeeper

 Pravega requires Bookkeeper 4.4.0+.
-At least 3 Bookkeeper servers are required for a quorum.
+At least 3 Bookkeeper servers are recommended for a quorum.

 This specific version of Bookkeeper can be downloaded from Apache at [bookkeeper-server-4.4.0-bin.tar.gz](http://www.apache.org/dist/bookkeeper/bookkeeper-4.4.0/bookkeeper-server-4.4.0-bin.tar.gz).